johanmazoyer/Asterix/docs/estimation.rst

 Polychromatic estimation and correction are linked so they are both driven by the parameter  the ``[Estimationconfig]`` section, ``polychromatic``:

 - ``'singlewl'``: only one wavelength is used for estimation / correction.
-Probes and PW / EFC matrices are measured at this wavelength.
+Probes and PWP / EFC matrices are measured at this wavelength.
 This parameter allows you to test the results of a monochromatic correction, applied to polychromatic light.
-- ``'broadband_pwprobes'``: This is mostly like the previous case, but probes images used for PW are broadband (of bandwidth ``Delta_wav``).
+- ``'broadband_pwprobes'``: This is mostly like the previous case, but probes images used for PWP are broadband (of bandwidth ``Delta_wav``).
 Matrices are at central wavelength.
 This is what is currently done in `Potier et al. (2022) <https://ui.adsabs.harvard.edu/abs/2022A%26A...665A.136P/abstract>`_ on SPHERE on sky for example.
-This mode is only relevant for PW estimation and will raise an error if use with perfect estimation.
+This mode is only relevant for PWP/BTP estimation and will raise an error if use with perfect estimation.
 - ``'multiwl'``: several images at different wls are used for estimation and there are several matrices of estimation.
 This parameter is only for the estimation / correction.
 The bandwidth of the images are still parametrized in [modelconfig](nb_wav, Delta_wav)

 We have 2 ways of defining the estimation / correction wavelengths.
 If ``polychromatic = 'broadband_pwprobes'``, the central wavelength and bandwidth are always used.
 For other case, you can use 2 different methods :